Welcome to the Seaside Sleep Consulting FAQ Page

 I work with families with children from newborns to 5 yrs age.
 I even work with expecting families to provide education on setting a foundation for healthy sleep.
 Although formal sleep training is not recommended until 4 months of age, you can never start good habits too early.
 Healthy sleep habits can be taught at any age.
 Everyone deserves a good night’s sleep!

-You can schedule your consult directly from the Sleep Services page.
+You can schedule your consult directly from the “Work With Me” page.
 After purchasing your package, you will be asked to complete the intake form.
 The intake form must be completed within 24 hours of your scheduled consult as we will use the intake form to guide most of our discussion.
 Within 24-48 hours of your consultation, I will send you a written plan and we will establish a start date for you to implement your plan.
-Over the next two weeks, I will check in with you and give you further support as outlined in your package description.
+The support portion of your package does not begin until you are ready to implement.
+During the support portion, I will check in with you and give you further support as outlined in your package description.
 Hopefully we will have everyone sleeping better in no time!

 This depends on the age of your child and the issues they are having.
 If your child is young (under a year old) and you are consistent about the changes that need to be made, you may see results in as early as a one to two weeks.
 If your child is much older and you have been having sleep issues for quite some time, it may take up to two to three weeks to see a change.
 Consistency is very important when implementing sleep changes.